aradahir/ivdipfinding/README.md

 A pipeline for finding defective interfering particles in next generation sequencing of influenza HA gene via python-based environment; Snakemake.

 # general info
-	This project is applied the algorithm of a Virus Recombination Mapper analysis, ViRema.
-  (source:https://github.com/BROOKELAB/Influenza-virus-DI-identification-pipeline) With a default config that is approprite for analysing HA genes of influenza virues.it is recommended for using with the next-generation sequencing paired-end read with 250 bp of H1N1, H3N2 , and B victoria subtypes of human influenza.
+This project is applied the algorithm of a Virus Recombination Mapper analysis, ViRema. (source:https://github.com/BROOKELAB/Influenza-virus-DI-identification-pipeline) With a default config that is approprite for analysing HA genes of influenza virues. it is recommended for using with the next-generation sequencing paired-end read with 250 bp of H1N1, H3N2 ,and B victoria subtypes of human influenza.

 # technologies